-Often coffee blends are usually made with varying ratios of different coffee plants; however, Colombian coffee is 100% Arabica.
+Often flavored coffee blends are usually made with varying ratios of different coffee plants; however, Colombian coffee is 100% Arabica.

-Its mountainous terrain, heavy rainfall, high-quality soil, and an optimum amount of sunlight mean that the Arabica beans that grow here have a rich, sweet taste.
+The coffee belt in South America tends to have mountainous terrain, heavy rainfall, high-quality soil, and an optimum amount of sunlight mean that the Arabica beans that grow here have a rich, sweet taste.